kavia-common/cryptotrack-pro-7948-7957/cryptocurrency_tracker_frontend/README.md

   - 401/403: Verify REACT_APP_JIRA_EMAIL and REACT_APP_JIRA_API_TOKEN are correct and belong to an account with API access.
   - Board list empty: Confirm project key exists and has a Scrum board.
 We query /rest/agile/1.0/board?projectKeyOrId={key}.
   - No active sprint: Start a sprint on the board or select a different sprint when available.
+  - 400 "The board does not support sprints": This typically occurs if you selected a Kanban board.
+The app now:
+    - Filters boards to Scrum by default (toggle "Show all boards" to include Kanban).
+    - Shows a banner and disables Sprint selection when a Kanban board is chosen.
+    - Offers a "Sprintless mode" that computes a burndown by remaining issue count over a chosen date range (labelled clearly as Sprintless by issue count).

 Security note:
 - This app is frontend-only; using Jira credentials from the browser is not secure for production.